maritvanderdoes/SWI_analysis/docs/first_time.md

 ❓ **I cannot dettach my screen:** Probably you are not running on a screen.
 Check if the terminal window title displays the word screen.

+❓ **I do not have a results folder:** The job might:
+- Not finished.
+- Finish prematurely due to an error.
+- The screen was closed before dettaching.
+- The output folder migth be incorrect.
+Check if you can find a folder that should not be in the <code>SWI_analysis</code> folder.
+- Server maintenance might have ended the job prematurely.
+Make sure not to queue jobs before a maintenance event.
+You can know these events through the fmi email.

 ❓ **I receive the error displayed below:** There is an issue with your <code>scikit-image</code> package and the image is not loaded properly (it lacks the z-dimension).
 You should try to install a different version of the package.
 ```
 ERROR: [pid 49948] Worker Worker(salt=929306007, workers=1, host=f146l-f6ad55, username=moraluca, pid=49948) failed